e0404/matRad/README.md

 contributors around the world.
 We are always looking for more people willing to help improve matRad.
 Do not hesitate and get in touch.

+More information can be found on the project page  at <http://e0404.github.io/matRad/>; a wiki documentation is under constant development at <https://github.com/e0404/matRad/wiki>.

 ---

 Copyright 2015, Mark Bangert, on behalf of the matRad development team